microsoft/WhatTheHack/xxx-AzureLoadTesting/Student/Challenge-04.md

 You can trigger Azure Load Testing from Azure Pipelines or GitHub Actions workflows.

 ## Description

-- Use Azure DevOps or GitHub to execute your load test with every commit or merged PR or with a manual trigger.
+- Create a new Azure DevOps project or GitHub repo.
+Use the Azure Load Testing extension with Azure DevOps or the Azure Load Testing GitHub Action to execute your load test with a manual trigger.
 - Intentionally set the pass/fail rules in your test configuration to a value (i.e., response time) that would cause the test to fail during the workflow.
 - On load test failure, automatically create a work item or issue.

 ## Success Criteria

-- Demonstrate that you can execute your load test on every commit or merged PR or with a manual trigger.
+- Demonstrate that you can execute your load test on a manual trigger.
 - Demonstrate that when the load test fails due to it not meeting the performance target, a work item or issue is created automatically.

 ## Learning Resources